stg7/qurls/README.md

 Rename `.env.example` to `.env`,

-Ppen ".env", the local configuration file of our app, and change the `DB_CONNECTION` to `sqlite`, because we will just have a small app for now.
+Open ".env", the local configuration file of our app, and change the `DB_CONNECTION` to `sqlite`, because we will just have a small app for now.
 Add `DB_FOREIGN_KEYS=true` and change `DB_DATABASE` to a path, e.g. `DB_DATABASE=/absolute/path/database.db`, and create the database file with `touch /absolute/path/database.db`.

 Run